-Real Assets refer to land, buildings, computer systems and code, inventories, equipment, patents and the human knowledge used to create products and services.
+Real Assets refer to land, buildings, gold, homes, computer systems and code, inventories, equipment, patents and the human knowledge used to create products and services.
 It is Real Assets and their income-producing nature that Financial Assets (stocks, bonds) derive their value from.

 Synonym: real investments

 For context, it's clear that in the 21st Century, software applications delivered over the web, and particularly those with mobile apps, have been able to efficiently deliver value with less reliance on Real Assets.

 As an example, Amazon has disrupted many industries by wringing inefficiencies out of the product purchase process.
 Additionally, their AWS Cloud service offers companies the ability to subscribe to a service instead of build a data center.
 This is an example of outsourcing Real Assets.

 At the same time, real assets are everywhere and someone needs to produce them.
 Access to raw materials, supply chain and production capabilities are intricate innerworkings of the capability to produce Real Assets.